drduh/macOS-Security-and-Privacy-Guide/README.md

 sudo networksetup -setsecurewebproxy "Wi-Fi" 127.0.0.1 5555
 ```

-Or to use an ssh connection as a [SOCKS proxy](https://www.mikeash.com/ssh_socks.html):
+Or to use an SSH connection as a [SOCKS proxy](https://www.mikeash.com/ssh_socks.html):

 ```bash
 ssh -NCD 3000 you@remote-host.tld